-Notwithstanding being an essential business, the Company's business and operations were, at times, adversely impacted by the effects of COVID-19 during 2020.
-As a result of periodic restrictions placed on the performance of elective surgical procedures, the Company experienced a significant increase in cancellations of scheduled MACI procedures as well as a slowdown in new MACI orders during March and April of 2020.
+Notwithstanding being an essential business, the Company's business and operations at time have been adversely impacted by the effects of COVID-19.
+For example, as a result of periodic restrictions placed on the performance of elective surgical procedures, the Company experienced a significant increase in cancellations of scheduled MACI procedures as well as a slowdown in new MACI orders during March and April of 2020.
 The widespread suspension of surgical procedures impacted the Company's business and operations during the first and second quarters of 2020.
 The level and degree of restriction on elective surgeries, on the ability of patients to seek treatment and on U.S. business operations generally fluctuated throughout 2020 as COVID-19 infection rates rose and fell during the summer months and into the autumn.
 By the first quarter of 2021, the pandemic's effects on the Company's MACI business had largely dissipated.
-Although hospitals are now better prepared for a subsequent surge in COVID-19 patients and COVID-19 vaccines have been approved and are being widely distributed in the United States, the risk remains that regional or local restrictions could again be placed on the performance of elective surgical procedures if the number of COVID-19 infections in the United States were to rise again, or if new or existing COVID-19 variants render current vaccine treatments ineffective.
+During the summer of 2021, however, the pandemic's direct and ancillary effects again began to cause some disruption to the Company's MACI business.
+For example, following the cessation of COVID-19-related travel restrictions in many parts of the United States and the availability of vaccinations in May and June 2021 some MACI patients postponed or delayed treatment - opting instead to take vacation and/or travel.
+Further, a surge of new COVID-19 cases during the summer of 2021 caused by the spread of the "Delta" variant again caused disruptions to health care networks, the scheduling of elective surgeries and overall patient behavior.
+These effects were compounded by staffing shortages at many healthcare facilities across the United States during the same period.
+Consequently, and notwithstanding the widespread distribution of vaccines in the United States, these factors contributed to a slowdown of MACI procedures during the third quarter of 2021.
+Although hospitals are now better prepared for subsequent surges in COVID-19 patients, the risk remains that regional or local restrictions could again be placed on the performance of elective surgical procedures if the number of COVID-19 infections in the United States were to continue to rise, or if new or existing COVID-19 variants render current vaccine treatments ineffective.
 Because Epicel is used almost exclusively in the emergent setting by burn centers and surgeons throughout the country, Epicel revenue and procedure volumes have been less affected by the pandemic.

 At the outset of the pandemic, the Company put in place a comprehensive workplace protection plan, which instituted protective measures in response to COVID-19.
-The Company's workplace protection plan closely followed guidance issued by the Centers for Disease Control and Prevention (CDC) and complied with applicable federal and state law.
-Because vaccines designed to protect against COVID-19 have become readily available and the rates of COVID-19 infections, hospitalizations and deaths in the majority of the U.S. have declined since the beginning of 2021, the CDC and the Occupational Safety and Health Administration (OSHA) have altered their guidance for Americans, and emergency orders and mandatory workplace protocols in Michigan and Massachusetts have either been rescinded or greatly reduced - to include the lifting of all capacity limitations on businesses in both states.
-Accordingly, Vericel is planning for a return to more normal workplace operations, but will continue to modify its workplace protection plan, and will reinstitute protective measures for its workforce as necessary.
+The Company's workplace protection plan has closely followed guidance issued by the Centers for Disease Control and Prevention (CDC) and has complied with applicable federal and state law.
+Because vaccines designed to protect against COVID-19 have become readily available and the rates of COVID-19 infections, hospitalizations and deaths in the majority of the U.S. have generally declined since their height at the beginning of 2021, the CDC and the Occupational Safety and Health Administration (OSHA) have altered their guidance for Americans, and emergency orders and mandatory workplace protocols in Michigan and Massachusetts have either been rescinded or greatly reduced - to include the lifting of all capacity limitations on businesses in both states.
+Accordingly, Vericel has begun a return to more normal workplace operations, but will continue to modify its workplace protection plan, and will reinstitute protective measures for its workforce as necessary.

-The Company is reviewing its policies and procedures regularly as the pandemic evolves and may take additional actions to the extent required.
+The Company continues to review its policies and procedures regularly, including the Company's workplace protection plan, as the pandemic evolves and may take additional actions to the extent required.